About DistantNews

 How articles are produced

-Source credibility and bias
+Source context and reliability

 Corrections